Membership Overview

 by Doug Dvorak

-Optimism and stick-to-it-ive-ness are the traits of professional sales people.
+Optimism and persistence are the traits of professional sales people.
 Professionalism in sales involves paying attention to the details.
 That’s where ordinary sales people falter and professional sales people excel.

 About the author